rafaco/InAppDevTools/README.md

 On your app build.gradle, you have to add targetCompatibility with Java8.
 You can keep smaller values for sourceCompatibility.

 Then include our library artifacts in your dependencies.
 You can choose between AndroidX or Support flavor depending on the libraries you project use.
-Noop flavor is also available.
+Noop flavor is also available and recomended for release compilations.

 ```gradle